ossf/scorecard-action/README.md

 1) Authenticate by creating a PAT token and saving the token value as a repository secret (new Scorecards users only)
 2) Set up the workflow via the GitHub UI

-If you've already used Scorecards manually in the past, you do not need to create a new PAT token or repository secret.
-Jump to [Workflow Setup](workflow-setup).
+If you've already used Scorecards manually in the past, you do not need to create a new PAT token or repository secret and can jump to [Workflow Setup](workflow-setup).

 ### Authentication
 1. [Create a PAT token](https://github.com/settings/tokens/new) with the following read permissions: